Benefits of massage therapy

 Massage is one of the oldest healing arts and it can be seen as one of the simplest healthcare practices available today.
 The benefits of therapeutic massage are multifold and can be profound.
 It has a positive effect on all systems of the body.
 The benefits are both physiological and psychological, and include:

-Holistic massage is a simple but powerful form of healing, involving therapeutic touch, movement and energy.
+Swedish massage is a simple but powerful form of healing, involving therapeutic touch, movement and energy.
 Treatments draw from a wide range of massage techniques and include gentle, rhythmical stroking and kneading of the body's soft tissues, stretches, relaxation work and deep tissue massage.
 The elements combined will be determined by your needs at any given time.

 Massage works by improving circulation and lymphatic drainage which encourages the delivery of oxygen and nutrients to the body’s cells whilst at the same time eliminating toxins, releasing muscular tension and boosting the immune system.
 Relaxing massage will deepen the breath, calm the mind and reduce the effects of physical and emotional stress on the body.
 Massage therapy is being increasingly recognised as a powerful aid to the body's own healing mechanisms.
 Therapeutic massage has a profoundly calming effect on the neuromuscular system bringing about deep relaxation and restoring energy.
 It can be seen as a therapeutic tool for maintaining the body's natural balances.